Wolff potentials and nonlocal equations of Lane-Emden type: Wolff potential estimates for nonlocal equations

-where the first term is the traditional excess functional and the second one is concerned with long-range interactions.
-However, we cannot directly consider the same excess functional for our problem, since SOLA to \eqref{EQ} may not be locally integrable when $1<p \le 2n/(n+s)$.
+where the first term is the traditional (local) excess functional and the second one is concerned with long-range interactions.
+However, the above excess functional cannot be directly employed in our setting, since SOLA to \eqref{EQ} may not be locally integrable when $1<p \le 2n/(n+s)$.
 In the local case, modified excess functionals of the form

-have been considered in \cite{DZ,NP,NP2} to obtain potential estimates for singular $p$-Laplace type equations.
+have been considered in \cite{DZ,NP,NP2} to obtain potential estimates for \eqref{2hvEQ5}.
 In this point of view, we consider the following modified nonlocal excess functional: